 NICHOLSON, Ruth 1906-1994.
 Widow of a veteran.
 Zion United Church Cemetery, The Ridge Road.

 Private, Service No. 1093330.
+Birth Sept 13, 1892 Madoc Twp.
 Residence Bannockburn, Ontario.
-Next of Kin, father Robert Parks, Madoc Twp.
+Next of Kin, father Robert Parks, father, Bannockburn.
 A farmer.
+Single.
 Signed Feb 13, 1917 at Madoc and assigned to the 254th Overseas Battalion.
 5 ft 8 inches tall, fair complexion, grey eyes, fair hair.
 Died July 20, 1974.
 Buried St Andrew’s United Cemetery, Coe Hill, Ontario

 POST, Louis ?World War I